-The same rules usually apply to the taxation of selling shares regardless of whether they are shares in a Finnish or foreign company.
-Whether the company in question is listed or unlisted does not affect taxation, either.
+The same rules usually apply to the taxation of selling shares regardless of whether they are shares in a Finnish or foreign company or whether the trading takes place through a Finnish or foreign book-entry account.
+Whether the company is listed or non-listed does not affect taxation, either.

 Sales can generate profit or loss

 When you sell shares, you usually gain a sales profit, i.e. a capital gain, or incur a sales loss, i.e. a capital loss.
 When calculating the amount of profit or loss, deduct the following from the selling price of the shares:

 The purchase price you paid for the shares and the transfer tax

 The expenses incurred in making a profit, such as brokerage and handling fees.

 If you have received the shares as a gift or an inheritance, you can deduct the taxable value used in the taxation of gifts or inheritance from the selling price.
 Read more on calculating profit and loss in the detailed tax instructions ‘Arvopaperien luovutusten verotus’, section 4 ‘Luovutusvoiton ja -tappion laskeminen’ (in Finnish).

 The deemed acquisition cost can be used instead of the purchase price and the expenses incurred in making a profit

 When calculating the amount of profit or loss, you can deduct the deemed acquisition cost from the selling price of the shares, instead of deducting the purchase price of the shares as well as the expenses incurred in making a profit or the taxable value of gift and inheritance tax.